 Chinese Democracy (Geffen, 2008)

 You had to see it right there in the shops to believe it.
-After 15 years, $13 million dollars, a revolving door of contributors and so many false starts it had become its own myth, Chinese Democracy, the long-awaited new album from Guns N’ Roses, was finally out in the world.
+After 15 years, $13 million dollars, a revolving door of contributors and so many false starts that it had become a myth of the rock world, Chinese Democracy, the long-awaited new album from Guns N’ Roses, was finally out in the world.

 The better part of two decades after Use Your Illusion I and II, it served as the first new GN’R studio album for a whole generation of rock fans, and would mean that Axl Rose could finally answer the questions that had been following him around for all those years in the wilderness.
 Questions like: who the fuck was actually on it?
 What does a Guns album without Slash sound like?
 And, most importantly, would it live up to 15 years of expectation and controversy?

 Upon release, reviews were decidedly mixed.
 Rolling Stone described Chinese Democracy as a “great, audacious, unhinged and uncompromising hard-rock record”, awarding it 4 out of 5 stars.
 The Guardian gave it a solid but unspectacular 3 stars, stating that it “wears its agonising gestation like a badge of honour.”
-Many were less kind: Pitchfork gave the album a kicking, describing it as “prosaic letdown”, while Hammer’s own reviewer gave the record a measly 5/10, bluntly asking, “where’s the swagger?
+Many were less kind: Pitchfork gave the album a kicking, describing it as a “prosaic letdown”, while Metal Hammer gave the record a measly 5/10, bluntly asking, “where’s the swagger?
 The danger?”